CARTAvis/manual_source/source/analysis_tools.rst

      <source src="_static/carta_fn_spectralProfiler_profileCancellation.mp4" type="video/mp4">
    </video>

 When displaying a spectral profile with the number of channels more than the number of screen pixels of the spectral profiler widget, a *decimated* profile will be derived and displayed to users as an enhancement of performance.
 Min/max decimation of a profile is adopted to ensure profile features are preserved.
 In other words, positive and negative peaks should stay at the same screen pixels just like displaying the full resolution profile.
-When users keep zooming in the profile, decimation with narrower and narrower interval is applied dynamically.
+When users keep zooming in the profile, decimation with narrower and narrower intervals is applied dynamically.
 Full resolution profile is displayed when the number of screen pixels is more than the number of pixels of the profile to be displayed.

 When regions are created, the spectral profiler widget can be configured to display a profile from a specific region with the "*Region*" dropdown menu.
 The default of the "*Region*" dropdown is "Active" which points to the current active (selected) region.
 If no region is active, it defaults to cursor region.
 Additional statistic types to compute the region spectral profile are available with the "*Statistic*" dropdown menu (default to mean).
 If the image cube has multiple Stokes, the "*Stokes*" dropdown menu will be activated and defaulted to "Current" which is synchronized with the selection in the animator.
 To view a specific Stokes, select with the "*Stokes*" dropdown menu.